 - The functional characteristics of a species in its habitat is referred to as “niche” in that common habitat.

-- Habitat of a species is like its ‘address’ (i.e. where it lives) whereas niche can be thought of as its “profession” (i.e. activities and responses specific to the species).
+- The habitat of a species is like its ‘address’ (i.e. where it lives) whereas niche can be thought of as its “profession” (i.e. activities and responses specific to the species).

-Q4.
-Which one of the following terms describes not only the physical space occupied by an organism, but also its functional role in the community of organisms?
+Q. Which one of the following terms describes not only the physical space occupied by an organism but also its functional role in the community of organisms?